 - Nematode questions - Angie Tenney, firstname.lastname@example.org

 - Weed or cover crops questions - Erin Hill, email@example.com

 Questions regarding garden topics can be answered by calling MSU‘s toll-free garden hotline at 1-888-678-3464 or using the Ask an Expert tool at the Gardening in Michigan website.
 Simply type in your question, location and email address, upload a photo if you’d like, hit Ask and a MSU Extension expert will contact you with information on your question.

 Michigan residents also have staff at their county MSU Extension office trained to answer many questions about crops and growing plants.
 Please note if you are not located in Michigan, you may want to contact your local Extension Service.
 Climate, laws and regulations, as well as pest management practices vary throughout the United States.

 Questions about this website

-The MSU Integrated Pest Management Program website is maintained by Joy Landis and Mallory Fournier.
-Please email us at firstname.lastname@example.org for comments about the site and include the web address that is related to your comments.
+The MSU Integrated Pest Management Program website is maintained by Erin Lizotte and Mallory Marienfeld.
+Please email firstname.lastname@example.org for comments about the site and include the web address that is related to your comments.

-Funding: This work is supported in part by the Crop Protection and Pest Management Program 2017-70006-27175 from the USDA National Institute of Food and Agriculture.
-Any opinions, findings, conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.
+Funding: This work is supported by the Crop Protection and Pest Management Program (grant no 2021-70006-35450) from the USDA National Institute of Food and Agriculture.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.